Linaro/lava/doc/lava-scheduler-device-help.rst

 Restricted devices can be returned to the common LAVA pool so that anyone can submit jobs to the device.
-The device will be able to accept jobs from any authorised user along with devices which have no device owner assigned.
+The device will be able to accept jobs from any authorized user along with devices which have no device owner assigned.

 Changing the pipeline support of a device